What is Disabled Person-Led Monitoring Research?

 Having consulted with over 150 disabled people, their family/whānau, and close supporters earlier in 2020, we are now ready to conduct in-depth interviews with disabled people, their family/whānau and close supporters, on their health and wellbeing experiences.

 We want to know what disabled people think and feel about the health and wellbeing treatment, care, and services they receive, and what types of treatment, care, and services they would like to receive in the future.

 At the end of the research we will be able to give the Government of New Zealand and the United Nations some good information about disabled people’s current health and wellbeing experiences, and suggestions on how to meet the health and wellbeing needs of disabled people in the future.

 If you are interested in taking part in a monitoring interview and would like to know more, please read the research information in the tabs below.
 Alternatively, you can contact the Research Team at the Donald Beasley Institute.
 We will send you more information so you can decide if you want to register your interest or not.

-*Please register you interest by filling out the Participant Interest Form by 5pm on Friday 30th October 2020.
+*Please register you interest by filling out the Participant Interest Form.
+Registration will remain open until all interview spaces are filled.